4binary1/ABG/_posts/2020-08-10-Game-Vocabulary.md

 We'll get into the details of what each of these mean in future articles.
 For the moment it should suffice you to know that when somebody calls a game a Euro it's often talking about a board game with abstract components (wooden cubes, meeples, card board tokens) and less conflict or thematic setting than an American-style game or a wargame.
 A classic example of euro game is _Agricola_.
 In this game, players are farmers that strive to grow crop, improve their homes and raise livestock better than their competitors.
 Although the theme could be considered dull and unrelated by most players, the available actions resonate better with the theme than, for instance, the movements of kings and queens do in chess.

 Nowadays games tend to have more interesting themes and highly value aesthetics, which is making the definition of Euro games more and more difficult.
-Moreover, some definitions actually decouple the theme from the rules, highlighting a [higher dependency game from mechanics](https://boardgamegeek.com/wiki/page/Eurogame)).
+Moreover, some definitions actually decouple the theme from the rules, highlighting a [higher dependency on game mechanics](https://boardgamegeek.com/wiki/page/Eurogame)).
 Other examples of modern Euro games are _Agricola_, _Carcassonne_, _The Voyages of Marco Polo_, and _Modern Art_.
 {% include image.html url="/assets/img/agricola.jpg" description="Agricola, Uwe Rosenberg" %}

 If you're into Podcasts, Ludology has a [great GameTek episodes](https://ludology.libsyn.com/gametek-classic-188-eurogames)) covering the origin and evolution of Euro games.